kirankotari/pylfs/README.md

-# pylfs
+# PYLFS: Linux from Scratch Automation in Python

-Linux From Scratch automation in python
+Automate the creation of LFS using python